hikashi/multi-robot-rrt-exploration-noetic/README.md

 ## Execution for Single Robot
-The program can be executed using the following comments in three terminal:
+The program can be executed using the following comments in three different terminals:

 Terminal 1